thu-ml/tianshou/docs/01_user_guide/01_apis.md

    - Defines how to create and configure environments
    - Existing factories:
      - {class}`~tianshou.highlevel.env.EnvFactoryRegistered` - For the creation of environments registered in Gymnasium
-     - {class}`~tianshou.highlevel.env.AtariEnvFactory` - For Atari environments with preprocessing
+     - {class}`~tianshou.highlevel.env.atari.atari_wrapper.AtariEnvFactory` - For Atari environments with preprocessing
    - Custom factories for your own environments can be created by subclassing {class}`~tianshou.highlevel.env.EnvFactory`

 2. **Experiment Configuration** ({class}`~tianshou.highlevel.experiment.ExperimentConfig`):